liquidmetal-dev/flintlock/docs/proposals/26-09-25-local-db-store/1172-local-db-store-requirements.md

   releasing the lease.
 With a separate record store the delete plan needs an explicit record delete (STORE-PORT-013, STORE-PORT-014), which also changes the containerd backend.
-* **Reader process access differs by database.** A key-value store with an exclusive file lock cannot be opened by a second process while flintlockd runs; an SQL store in write-ahead-log mode can.
-STORE-CONS-007 leaves both routes open, but the choice affects `flintlock-metrics`.
+* **Reader process access constrains the database.** `flintlock-metrics` must keep reading the store directly while flintlockd is stopped (STORE-CONS-007).
+A key-value store with an exclusive file lock cannot support that, which is one of the two reasons the choice fell on SQLite in write-ahead-log mode (section 7).
 * **Bounded history discards an audit trail** that the content store kept indefinitely.
 Operators who rely on old versions need the export command (STORE-MIG-012) before switching.